May 1 — Intent to Register deadline for fall 2023 admission

 No summer work after graduation will be accepted to meet fall admission requirements.

-- California community college transcripts: Please review eTranscript California.
+- California community college transcripts: Save time with eTranscript California.

 - Please do not send identical, duplicate electronic and paper transcripts.